Type V singularities with inhomogeneous equations of state: Brief review of the cosmologies considered

-We would be considering four cosmological backgrounds ; General relativistic cosmology, Chern-Simons cosmology, an f(R) gravity cosmology and an asymtotically safe cosmology.
-For obvious reasons, we won't be giving an extended overview of GR here as that is the standard cosmological model.
-The $F(R)$ gravity scenario that we would like to consider has the action \cite{Carroll2004} where $\alpha$ is a constant which has the units of mass, $\mathcal{L}_{m} $ is the Lagrangian density for matter and $m_{p}$ is the reduced planck's constant.
-The field equation for this action is where $T_{\mu \nu}^{M}$ is the matter energy-momentum tensor.
+where $T_{\mu \nu}^{M}$ is the matter energy-momentum tensor.
 The Friedmann equation in this case can take the form where $\rho$ is the total energy density.
 This $F(R)$ gravity regime was used to explain late time cosmic acceleration as an alternative to dark energy in \cite{Carroll2004}.
 The action prompts one towards the notion that very tiny corrections to the usual Einstein Hilbert in the form of $R^{n}$ with $n<0$ can produce cosmic acceleration.
 As corrections of the form $R^n$ with $n>0$ can lead to inflation in the early universe \cite{Starobinsky:1980te}, the authors in \cite{Carroll2004} proposed a purely garvitational paradigm through (5) to explain both the early and late time accelerations of the universe.
 Explaining the current epoch of the universe through such a modified gravity model would in principle eliminate the need of dark energy and hence, its an interesting scenario to consider w-singularities in as well. \\ \\ The third modified Friedmann equation that we will be covering is given by The above equation is very special in the sense that it can be derived from various distinct approaches.
 This equation can be achieved by considering a quantum corrected entropy-area relation of $ S = \frac{A}{4} - \alpha \ln \left( \frac{A}{4} \right) $ where A is the area of the apparent horizon and $\alpha$ is a dimensionless positive constant determined by the conformal anomaly of the fields, where the conformal anomaly is interpreted as a correction to the entropy of the apparent horizon \cite{cai2008corrected} .
 Also, this could be derived in terms of spacetime thermodynamics together with a generalized uncertainly principle of quantum gravity\cite{lidsey2013holographic}.
 This Friedmann equation can also be derived by considering an anti-de Sitter-Schwarzschild black hole via holographic renormalization with appropriate boundary conditions \cite{apostolopoulos2009cosmology}.
 Finally, a Chern-Simons type of theory can also yield this Friedmann equation \cite{gomez2011standard}.
 Hence the equation (7) can derived by a wide range of approaches to gravitational physics and can be representative of the effects of these different theories on the cosmological dynamics. \\ \\ Testing Asymptotic Safety at the conceptual level requires the ability to construct approximations of the gravitational RG flow beyond the realm of perturbation theory.
-A very powerful framework for carrying out such computations is the functional renormalization group equation (FRGE) for the gravitational effective average action $ \Gamma_{k} $ Arguably the simplest approximation of the gravitational RG flow is obtained from projecting the FRGE onto the Einstein-Hilbert action approximating $ \Gamma_{k}$ by \cite{Bonanno:2017pkg} where R, $ \Gamma_{k} $ and $ G_{k} $ are the Ricci Scalar, the running cosmological constant and the running Newton's gravitational constant.
-The scale-dependence of these couplings is conveniently expressed in terms of their dimensionless counterparts as
+A very powerful framework for carrying out such computations is the functional renormalization group equation (FRGE) for the gravitational effective average action $ \Gamma_{k} $ Arguably the simplest approximation of the gravitational RG flow is obtained from projecting the FRGE onto the Einstein-Hilbert action approximating $ \Gamma_{k}$ by \cite{Bonanno:2017pkg}